DSDEV27001/GFWeatherPipeline/readme.md

 ### **Prerequisites**

 1. Drill must be installed and running (see reference link (3) for more information)
-2. A LocationIQ geo-coding account and the environment variable APIKey set to the secret API key provided (if you intend to run the geocoding module)
+2. A LocationIQ geo-coding account and the environment variable APIKey set to the secret API key provided (if you intend to run the geo-coding module)

+### **Note**

+The geo-coding module was used to verify accuracy of the provided region and country using reverse geo-coding of the latitude and longitude but it does not need to be included in the final project.

 ### **Outputs**